hmoazam/Microsoft-Social-Media-Analytics/README.md

 workspace Sql endpoint.
 The report uses Import mode and displays 1 month of history.
 When publishing the report in powerbi.com, *Scheduled refresh* has to be configured to update the data in the dashboard.
 Below are screenshots of the dashboard.
+When opening the report using Power BI Desktop, make sure to activate the *Azure Map visual* in the Preview Features of Power BI Desktop options.

 **Executive Dashboard**